mobilehero/geek-spinner/readme.md

 ## API

-It will gracefully not do anything when there's no TTY or when in a CI.
+It will gracefully not do anything when there's no TTY or when running in a CI.

 ### ora([options|text])